endurantgames/cosmiclegends/src/classes/knight.md

 Trick Arrows

 :   You have specialized weapons, each for a different job.

+    [Dynamo, Paragon]{.crossover}
     At the start of each Storyline, pick a number of Power Words from the Dynamo or Paragon Personal Power Words lists equal to the Volume.

     You can use each Power Word as a Core Power Word once during the current Storyline without paying any Might.

 Weapons Locker
 :   You have a huge cache of conventional weapons.
-    From the following list, pick a number equal to the Volume and add those as Core Power Words: Bullets, Grenade, Handgun, Knife, Non-Lethal, Reload, Rifle, Scope, Sword, or Stun.
+    From the following list, pick a number equal to the Volume and add those as Core Power Words:

+    Weapons Locker Core Power Words List:
+    - Bullets
+    - Grenade
+    - Handgun
+    - Knife
+    - Non-Lethal
+    - Reload
+    - Rifle
+    - Scope
+    - Sword
+    - Stun

-    Add one more at the start of each subsequent Volume.
+    At the start of each subsequent Volume, add one more from the list as a Core Power Word.

 TBD